Top snow depths guaranteed: The world’s snowiest ski resorts

 7. Ski resort Engelberg-Titlis – Switzerland

-The monastery community in central Switzerland has mainly one thing to offer besides a lot of culture: Snow, snow and more snow!
-After all, the Engelberg-Titlis ski area is considered one of the most snow-sure in the entire Swiss Confederation.
-On the summit (3,020) around the Titlis glacier, meteorologists have measured an average of about 12 m of fresh snow in winter in recent years.
-The 82 kilometres of pistes are correspondingly popular and are also easily accessible by train to the ski area.
+The monastery community in Central Switzerland has plenty of culture to offer, but above all one thing: snow, snow and more snow!
+After all, the Engelberg-Titlis ski resort is considered one of the most snow-reliable in the whole of Switzerland.
+At the summit (3,020 m) around the Titlis Glacier, meteorologists have recorded an average of around 12 metres of fresh snow in winter over recent years.
+The 82 kilometres of slopes are correspondingly popular and can also be easily reached by train.

 The slopes in Engelberg are very popular with winter sports enthusiasts because the ski area is considered one of the snowiest in Switzerland.